duckduckgo/privacy-reference-tests/tracker-radar-tests/TR-domain-matching/README.md

 Test suite specific fields:
 - `site` - URL - page where request in question is made
 - `request` - URL - request in question
-- `isAllowlisted` - bool - if requestis expected to be allowlisted or not
+- `isAllowlisted` - bool - if request is expected to be allowlisted or not